ihamxali/Consulting_Project/README.md

 ## About the Project

 HostEase is a online platform that connects travelers with short-term rental properties in France.
 This project implements an advanced AI-powered dynamic pricing strategy that adapts to market fluctuations, competitor pricing, seasonal trends, and external factors to maximize revenue and occupancy rates.
+Prototype - https://soft-crepe-254169.netlify.app/

 ## Project Objectives